curityio/istio-demo-installation/ARCHITECTURE.md

 | Galley | Manages configuration data from the underlying platform |
 | Citadel | Manages certificates and acts as the Root Authority |

+A core pod that runs the Control Plane components is called istiod and often provides useful logs:

 ![Istio Architecture](./images/istio-architecture.svg)

 ## Concepts